Green beans are a staple in countless cuisines around the world. They are considered one of the most popular side dishes of holiday meals.

 Thus, the average tolerance limit for maintaining ketosis of 25-50 grams of carbohydrates per day can by no means be exceeded.

 In the case of garden beans, this is why it’s a good idea to toss them in grass-fed butter.
-The classic bacon coating is therefore also quite suitable for a ketogenic diet.
+Therefore, the classic bacon coating is suitable for a ketogenic diet.

-In addition, green beans harmonize with garlic and large amounts of cheese, as the following recipe will show us.
+In addition, green beans harmonize with garlic and large amounts of cheese, as shown in the following recipe.

 Keto Green Beans Casserole Recipe